Taravatsh/surfs_up/README.md

 - Month of June had a low temperature of **64°F** and high temperature of **85°F**.
 Whereas December had a low and a high temperatures of **56°F** and **83°F** respectively.
 Thus, indicating that June was slightly warmer than December.

-- Looking at the **75th** percentiles of **77°F** and **74°F** in months of June and December respectively it is evident that both of these months had relatively warm temperature every year with June being slightly warmer than December.
+- Looking at the **75th** percentiles of **77°F** and **74°F** in months of June and December respectively it is evident that both of these months had relatively warm temperatures with June being slightly warmer than December.

 - June and December had a roughly similar standard deviations of **3.26** and **3.75** respectively.
 Since the standard deviation for temperatures of both the months were roughly low, this indicates that the temperature did not vary much in both of these months.